wcosmas/SDA/README.md

 ---

-**🎉 RTV Senior Data Scientist Technical Assessment - Complete Success**
+**🎉 RTV Senior Data Scientist Technical Assessment**

-_This comprehensive solution demonstrates senior-level expertise in machine learning, data engineering, and mobile application development while addressing real-world challenges in last-mile community development.
-The system is production-ready and designed to scale across multiple regions and thousands of users._
+_The system is production-ready and designed to scale across multiple regions and thousands of users._

 **Status: ✅ All Parts Complete - Ready for Production Deployment**